Houses in Peru are beautiful and one-of-a-kind! Just like Casa P12. Let’s take look at this wonderful home!

 But apart from that special connection with nature, there is something more than what your eyes can see.

-Or this wooden staircase that leads to the terrace where you can also see glass railings, brick walls, yellow walls and concrete walls.
+This wooden staircase leads to the terrace.
+You can see glass railings, brick walls, yellow walls, and concrete walls in the area.

 The cross section of the house shows us that there is a space below the ground.
-Three floors that is but only two is visible from the ground.
+There are a total of 3 floors but only two is visible from the ground.

 The ground floor is what we can see above with the living areas.